 - 1. Fill up completely the fuel tank.
-Open the fuel valve. - 2.
-To avoid spills, Dispatch a non lint cloth around the venting screw (C) of the fuel filter holder and loose it up. - 3.
-Pump the fuel using the lever (B) back and forth until fuel free of air bubbles flows out of the venting screw.
+Open the fuel valve. - To avoid spills, Dispatch a non flint cloth around the venting screw C of the fuel filter holder and loose it up (see picture below). - 3.
+Pump the fuel using the lever B from bottom picture back and forth until fuel free of air bubbles flows out of the venting screw.